Updated for the Renters' Rights Act 2025 · In force 1 May 2026

 This changes your options significantly.
 A chunk of the arrears may have to be excluded from your possession claim under the new rules.
 The guide explains what's excluded, what isn't, and how to protect your case regardless.

-The court expects you to have written to the tenant with a full arrears breakdown, offered a repayment plan, and signposted free legal advice before you serve any notice.
-The guide includes the exact content both letters need to contain.
+The court expects you to have written to the tenant with a full arrears breakdown, offered a repayment plan, and signposted free advice before you serve any notice.
+The guide includes letter templates for both the formal arrears notice and the pre-action warning — with the exact wording that stays the right side of the line.

 How long is this going to take